taih304/Linux-Shell/Platforms interaction/ThingsBoard/README.md

 **Step 2**: Use ``deviceID`` to get access token from API ``/api/device/{deviceId}/credentials`` (Get Device Credentials: ``getDeviceCredentialsByDeviceId``)

+# Attributres

+ThingsBoard has attributes value for all of its entity like device, customer, assets,...

+**Server attributes** allow CRUD operation on admin webpage and by API.

+**Client attributes** is only available on device.
+Client attributes are not allowed user to CRUD on the admin webpage but those operation can be performed by API on
+Device API Controller

-### Work with device attributes
+**Example**: Work with device attributes (client attributes)

-Create a new client attributes or update value for an existed attribute: ``/api/v1/{deviceToken}/attributes`` with POST method
+Create a new client attributes or update value for an existed attribute ``/api/v1/{deviceToken}/attributes`` with POST method (Perform on Swagger UI)

-E.g of a request body:
+Request body:

 ```json
 {